reverland/scripts/README.md

 * coursera.py
   - Download videos for courses which are not download-allowed.
   - Usage: Edit your email/password/proxy/video\_url/auth\_url in the source file
+* agwg.py
+  - Ghost writing generator for payloads: poorly written to fool reverse enginneer and anti-virus softwares...
+It will generate a new file.
+  - Usage: `python agwg.py file.asm`
+* metagoofil.py
+  - I just wanna reinvent the wheels...

 ## Bash